SARA RAHBAR

 These works are not separate; they form a single confession.
 Violence is systemic.
 Survival is collective.
 The body remembers what the nation tries to forget.
 War, labor, migration, and oppression inscribe themselves into flesh—even when history denies it.

 Tenderness in this work is complicated by history, material, and violence.
-Every object I touch carries a past—a residue of hands, borders, and belief systems.
 I work with fragments of lived experience in an attempt to make sense of dislocation.
-Each stitch becomes a negotiation between care and control, healing and harm.
+It's a negotiation between care and control, healing and harm.
 I am drawn to materials that resist: metal that refuses to bend, fabric that remembers the body.

 The works exist in tension.
 Beauty collides with brutality; tenderness emerges through friction- In a world where violence is systemic, softness becomes an act of defiance—a way of witnessing, remembering, and reclaiming.